Looking for a permaculture design course? There are plenty to choose from—here’s how to find the right permaculture course to meet your needs.

 I also should have looked at the teacher bios to see if the teaching style of the instructors would resonate with me.
 After all, 72 hours (the instruction time required to receive the certificate) is a long time.
 I should have looked to see if the instructors would frame the information in a way that was relevant to my life, interests, and needs.

 Nowadays, we’re more easily able to use the internet to connect to people and courses both locally and afar, to hopefully find an educational experience that meets our needs.
+Taking an in-person course locally is a really great idea.
+There’s no substitute!

 6 Questions to Ask Before Choosing a Permaculture Design Course

-If you’re interesting in taking a permaculture design course, there are many options.
+If you’re interesting in taking a standard, 72-hour permaculture design certification course, there are many options.
 The following is a series of questions to ask yourself when searching for a course.
 These questions will help you define your goals and interests surrounding permaculture so you find an appropriate course for you.
 They might also help you save time and money.

 1: Why do you want to learn permaculture?